nadziramliutp/KampungManage_ProjectMng/README.md

+### TFB1033 - Object Oriented Programming : 1st Year 2nd Semester
-﻿# KampungManage : Project Management Blazor App
+# KampungManage : Project Management Blazor App
 This is a Blazor app created using Blazor Server App that connect directly to Firebase without WebApi as intermediary
 * [Click here for demo on Youtube ](https://youtu.be/4emmUqTaaQg)